 Shaun Ivory now lives in an English seaside town not unlike Bray, County Wicklow, where he was born and grew up until the age of 16, when he joined the RAF.
 In a varied and often colourful life he has travelled most of the world; worked in several countries, experiencing the heat of the Middle East and the cold of the North Sea’s oil rigs.
 He has attended non-graduate courses at two universities, Caius College, Cambridge and Leeds.

-As a change of pace and whilst Book 4 is germinating Shaun is currently researching and writing a childhood memoir and has a one act Geordie play simmering on the back burner.
+As a change of pace and whilst Book 4 is germinating Shaun has researched and written a childhood memoir titled It Hardly Ever Rained and has a Radio 4 play provisionally titled Hold Back The Night simmering on the back burner.

 Retiring?
 Only by nature!
 With all the foregoing plus a wife, two children and six grandchildren he’d love to know how one can.